nico/hack/notes/copydir.md

 The output directory is 2 GiB, in addition to the 1 GiB input directory.
 That explains the slowdown.

-Timestamps got almost preserved (they're

-It also chops off the nanoseconds off the timestamps (note trailing zeros):
+It also chops off the nanoseconds of the timestamps (note trailing zeros):

     % stat -f '%N %Fm' bar
     bar 1609297230.485880000